longturn/freeciv21/docs/Coding/hacking.rst

     }

-is not a reliable way to iterate all adjacent Tiles for all topologies, so such operations should be avoided.
+is not a reliable way to iterate all adjacent tiles for all topologies, so such operations should be avoided.

-Also available are the functions calculating distance between Tiles.
-In Freeciv21, we are using 3 types of distance between Tiles:
+Also available are the functions calculating distance between tiles.
+In Freeciv21, we are using 3 types of distance between tiles:

-* The :code:`map_distance(ptile0, ptile1)` function returns the *Manhattan* distance between Tiles, i.e. the
+* The :code:`map_distance(ptile0, ptile1)` function returns the *Manhattan* distance between tiles, i.e. the
   distance from :code:`ptile0` to :code:`ptile1`, only using cardinal directions.
 For example, :code:`(abs(dx) + ads(dy))` for non-hexagonal topologies.

-* The :code:`real_map_distance(ptile0, ptile1)` function returns the *normal* distance between Tiles, i.e. the
+* The :code:`real_map_distance(ptile0, ptile1)` function returns the *normal* distance between tiles, i.e. the
   minimal distance from :code:`ptile0` to :code:`ptile1` using all valid directions for the current topology.

-* The :code:`sq_map_distance(ptile0, ptile1)` function returns the *square* distance between Tiles.
+* The :code:`sq_map_distance(ptile0, ptile1)` function returns the *square* distance between tiles.
 This is a simple way to make Pythagorean effects for making circles on the map for example.
 For non-hexagonal topologies, it would be :code:`(dx * dx + dy * dy)`.
 Only useless square root is missing.